This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 Other reasons to get a professional opinion right away include experiencing symptoms like:

-- vomiting that lasts for more than 1-2 days
+- vomiting that lasts for more than one to two days

 - blood in your stool